 Anatomy of the Chime

-Center Unit - Consists of the feather, clapper and string.
+Center Unit - Consists of the feather, clapper, and string.

-Clapper - The center piece of wood or other material that actually strikes the tubes to create sound from the chime.
+Clapper - The center piece of wood or other material that strikes the tubes to create sound from the chime.

 Top Piece - The large disk, usually wooden, at the top of the chime that acts as the support piece for chime tubes and o-ring line.